BlockScience/cats/README.md

 # CATs: Content-Addressable Transformers
 ![alt_text](images/CATs_chaordic_kernel.jpeg)

-## Description
+# Description
 **Content-Addressable Transformers** (**CATS**) is a unified data service collaboration framework that establishes a scalable and self-serviced Data Platform as a Data Mesh network of scalable & distributed computing workloads with Data Provenance.
-CATs uses interoperable distributed computing frameworks deployable on Kubernetes.

-**Data Service Collaboration:**

 CATs streamline Data Service collaboration between organizations by providing a reliable and efficient way to manage, share, and reference data and data processing via [**Content-Addressing**](https://en.wikipedia.org/wiki/Content-addressable_storage) - a method of uniquely identifying and retrieving data based on its content rather than its location or address.

-**Uses-cas for Data Service collaboration:**
+**CATs' Collaborative Benefits:**
 * Organizations participating in Strategic Partnerships will employ CATs for rapid ratification of service agreements within collaborative feedback loops of Data Initiatives
 * CATs will be compiled and executed as interconnecting services on a Data Mesh that grows naturally when organizations communicate CATs provenance records within feedback loops of Data Initiatives

 ![alt_text](images/CATs_bom_ag.jpeg)

+### Technical Summary:
+CATs uses interoperable distributed computing frameworks deployable on **[Kubernetes](https://kubernetes.io/)** for Big Data processing with Scientific Computing capabilities.
+CATs enable workload portability between Web2 & Web3 infrastructure with minimal rework or modification.
+This portability closes the gap between data analysis and business operations by connecting Web3 and Web2 network planes.
+CATs interfaces the cloud service model (SaaS, PaaS, IaaS) offered by providers such as AWS, GCP, Azure, etc. on a Mesh Network interconnected by [IPFS](https://ipfs.io/).

 ## CAT Mesh:
 ### CATs Data Mesh platform with Data Provenance